jbenninghoff/cluster-validation/README.md

 provided in the folder.
 Read the scripts for additional info.

 A script to create a benchmarks volume `mkBMvol.sh` is provided.
-Additionally, `runTeraGen.sh` script is provided to to generate the terabyte of data necessary for the TeraSort benchmark.
 Be sure to create the benchmarks volume before running any of the post install benchmarks.

-    NOTE: The TeraSort benchmark (executed by runTeraSort.sh) will likely require tuning for each specific cluster.
+    NOTE: The TeraSort benchmark (executed by runTeraGenSort.sh) will likely require tuning for each specific cluster.
 At a minimum, pass integer arguments in powers of 2 (e.g. 4, 8, etc) to the script to increase the number of reduce tasks per node up to the maximum reduce slots available on